 De Bijenkorf is a chain of high-end Dutch department stores.
 Its flagship store is located in the center of Amsterdam.
 It offers a wide selection of both luxury designer brands (Louis Vuitton, Gucci, Yves Saint Laurent, Balenciaga, Burberry, Valentino) and mass market labels (Benetton, Guess, Tommy Hilfiger, Diesel etc.).

-De Bijenkorf is often compared with the New York’s Macy’s and Les Galleries Lafayette in Paris.
+De Bijenkorf is often compared with New York’s Macy’s and Les Galeries Lafayette in Paris.
 We highly recommend you to visit it and have a look!